top of page

 Successful Implementation of Automated Workflows in Chemistry versus Life Sciences: It's the Little Things

-Juanma D._ Headshot.jpeg
+Juanma D._ Headshot

 Juan Manuel Dominguez, PhD